E61: The secret behind the chrome cylinder head - Deep Dive

 - At the same time, the cam pushes open the upper inlet valve.

-- The hot water from the thermosyphon circuit flows with pump pressure into the center of the brew group – through a small nozzle element (gicleur) that already slightly restricts the flow – and then towards the coffee puck.
+- The hot water from the thermosiphon circuit flows with pump pressure into the center of the brew group – through a small nozzle element (gicleur), which already slightly restricts the flow – and then towards the coffee puck.

 Act 3: The Core – Mechanical Pre-infusion